-In 2001 Carol Drymon of Wind Haven Ranch came up with the idea of crossing an Ocicat with a Bengal in order to create a wild looking cat without adding wild blood to the gene pool, by combining the best of both the Bengal and the Ocicat.
+In 2001 Carol Drymon of Wind Haven Ranch came up with the idea of crossing an Ocicat with a Bengal to create a wild looking cat without adding wild blood to the gene pool, by combining the best of both the Bengal and the Ocicat.
 The first litter of kittens arrived in 2003.
-Other breeders have now become involved and the breed is slowly in numbers and popularity.
+Other breeders have now become involved, and the breed is slowly in numbers and popularity.

 The breed is still relatively new to the cat fancy and is not currently recognised by all of the cat registry bodies.
-It is currently on the TICA registry as an experimental breed and was accepted by the UFO (United Feline Organisation) in November of 2004.
+It is presently on the TICA registry as an experimental breed and was accepted by the UFO (United Feline Organisation) in November of 2004.